Rocket Party Favors

 Crack!
 Bang!
 Boom!
-This Fourth of July, while rockets are lighting up the sky outside, your child can create a few rockets of his own—inside the house.
+This 4th of July, while flyovers and fireworks are lighting up the sky, your child can create a few rockets of his own—inside the house!
 These adorable rocket-shaped party favors are not only quieter than the outdoor variety, but they’re more fun to eat, too!
-Fashioned from pieces of wrapped candy and a few basic craft accessories, they make festive party favors, table decorations, or dessert treats.
+They also make for the perfect festive party favors, table decorations, or dessert treats.
 Happy Independence Day!

 What You Need:

-- Flat-bottomed, tube-shaped rolls of candy, such as Rolos
+- Flat-bottomed, tube-shaped rolls of candy, such as Mentos or Rolos

 - Hershey Kisses (wrappers on)